Post-Pandemic Dentistry: Why Dental Caries Are On the Rise

 Stress and xerostomia

-Stress also impacts our overall saliva production and flow2, leading to an increase in xerostomia, which in turn can lead to thicker and stickier plaque than what is normally rinsed away with saliva.
-Of course, saliva has buffering capacity to neutralize acid that's produced from decay-causing bacteria.
+Stress also affects our overall saliva production and flow,2 leading to an increase in xerostomia, which in turn can lead to thicker and stickier plaque than what’s normally rinsed away with saliva.
+Of course, saliva has buffering capacity to neutralize acid that’s produced from decay-causing bacteria.

-Our patients are wearing masks more than ever—which is leading many to become obligate mouth breathers.
-Since patients may struggle to breath through their nose while wearing a mask, they will default to breathing through their mouths.
+Our patients are wearing masks more than ever, which is leading many to become obligate mouth-breathers.
+Because patients may struggle to breath through their nose while wearing a mask, they will default to breathing through their mouths.

-Not only does xerostomia contribute to changes, but stress also impacts our bodies' overall chemistry.
-This alters the overall flora and microbiome in the oral cavity—and with these changes, then the overall balance of the bacteria changes.
+Not only does xerostomia contribute to changes, but stress also affects our bodies’ overall chemistry.
+This alters the overall flora and microbiome in the oral cavity, and with these changes, the overall balance of the bacteria changes.
 In many cases, this leads to an imbalance that can lead to more bacteria, which can cause conditions including caries and periodontal disease.

 Changes in diet

-Another factor that may lead to an increase in caries during the COVID-19 pandemic is secondary to stress—and that is stress eating.
-Classic comfort foods are often high in sugar content, which alters the overall bacteria flora in a way that is more ideal for decay-causing bacteria.
+Another factor that may lead to an increase in caries during the COVID-19 pandemic is secondary to stress, and that’s stress-eating.
+Classic comfort foods are often high in sugar content, which alters the overall bacteria flora in a way that’s more ideal for decay-causing bacteria.

 Financial changes and oral health

-Another factor to consider is that many patients also suffered (or continue to experience) significant financial and economic changes amid the pandemic.
-There were massive changes in the workforce during this time and thus, many patients experience significant changes in finances.
+Another factor to consider is that many patients also suffered significant financial and economic changes amid the pandemic.
+There were massive changes in the workforce during this time and thus, many patients experienced significant changes in finances.

-Job changes and furloughs during the pandemic led to changes in dental benefit plans for many of our patients.
-Meanwhile, many dental offices were closed or saw minimum patients during the earliest days of the pandemic.
-This led to a significant lapse in care for many patients during this time.
+Job changes and furloughs during the pandemic led to changes in dental benefit plans for many patients.
+Meanwhile, many dental offices were closed or saw minimum patients during the earliest days of the pandemic, which led to a significant lapse in care for many patients during this time.

-For patients that have poor oral hygiene or who already have significant dental conditions, this created a perfect storm for a significant surge in the rate of caries and other dental conditions.
+For patients who have poor oral hygiene or who already have significant dental conditions, this created a perfect storm for a significant surge in the rate of caries and other dental conditions.

 Final thoughts—and what to do

-The COVID-19 pandemic has created a significant increase in health challenges for everyone—directly and indirectly.
-The overall long-term effects and issues will take years for us to even begin to understand.
+The COVID-19 pandemic has created a significant increase in health challenges for everyone, directly and indirectly.
+The overall long-term effects and issues will take years for us to begin to understand.

 Importantly, the only way to effectively serve patients as they return to the practice with more severe oral health conditions is to make sure we, as clinicians, are knowledgeable about how to treat oral decay.
 Access to on-demand clinical learning and a supportive community of like-minded clinicians is just one of the ways Spear members can better serve patients today.